 Instructions

-1. In a cast iron pan, heat oil over medium heat.
+1. In a cast iron (or nonstick) pan, heat oil over medium heat.

 2. Add butternut squash and sauté until slightly browned, stirring occasionally, about 5 minutes.